Skip to main content

 • comments: optional comments data when the comments integration attaches it

-The reader template can also use flare_reader.to(id) if you need to generate reader links from the validation view.
+The reader template can also use flare_reader.to(id) if you need to generate reader links from within the validation view, i.e., linking to other entries of the same list.

 Block Structure